-On this page you will be introduced to five writing samples from my time as a graduate student at Drexel University, beginning with a basic news release and progressing to a detailed critical analysis.
+On this page you will be introduced to an assortment of writing samples, from both my professional work and my time as a graduate student at Drexel University.
 Click the bold name in each section to view the sample.

 The Crispy Roll News Release was created to promote a new sourdough product line for a fictional bakery.
 This sample from Public Relations and Writing Strategies shows my understanding of greater publicity goals in presenting business news to a wide audience.
 By including the advantages of sourdough in general, I have extended the story potential beyond a one-time news update; Crispy Roll has been aligned with industry experts to offer news outlets an additional source for related stories in the future.

 The Ignite Boise Pitch Letter presents story ideas for an annual local event to the Idaho Statesman’s entertainment editor.
 This letter shows my recognition that editors are looking for story ideas that are relevant and engaging to their audiences, not glorified news releases.
 Knowing which aspects of Ignite Boise will create that engagement is another demonstrated skill.

 Marissa Avery: Profile of a Curler is a feature article from Investigative Journalism.
 I used my interview skills with multiple relevant sources to learn something interesting about a person, expand on the details with supplemental research, and write a human interest story.
 In this piece I have shown flexibility in adjusting my tone to suit the context, as well as an ability to clearly explain a concept — in this case, the sport of curling — that many find unfamiliar.